Apply for an Internship

 How to Apply

-Internships at GHRC/USA are unpaid positions, although a small daily travel stipend is provided.
+Internships at GHRC/USA are unpaid positions.
 College credit for an internship can be arranged.
-Please send resume (with two references), cover letter (with the dates you are available), and brief writing samples in English and Spanish by email to GHRC at email@example.com.
-Please use “[Last Name]-[First Name] Spring Internship” as the subject line.
+Please email your resume and cover letter (with the dates and hours you are available) to GHRC at firstname.lastname@example.org.
+Please use “[Last Name]-[First Name] Internship” as the subject line.